May 16, 2025

 SEO for D2C E-Commerce Brands

-D2C SEO is product-first and category-first, not blog-first.
-Your most valuable SEO assets are product pages and category pages.
-A product page that ranks has detailed specs, size guides, usage instructions, customer Q&A, review summaries, and schema markup so Google shows price, availability, and star ratings in results.
+D2C SEO is not blog-first.
+It is product-first and category-first.
+Your most valuable SEO assets are your product pages, your category pages, and your educational content that bridges the gap between searching and buying.
+Most D2C brands write a two-line product description and call it done.
+A product page that ranks includes detailed ingredient or material information, size guides, usage instructions, customer Q&A, review summaries, and schema markup that helps Google display rich results like price, availability, and star ratings directly in the search results.

-Regional language search is also growing.
-Voice search adoption and increasing internet penetration in non-metro India are driving more searches in Hindi and Hinglish.
+Voice search adoption and increasing internet penetration in non-metro India are also driving more searches in regional languages.
 The brands that figure out regional language SEO early will own their categories.

 How to Choose an SEO Agency in India

-For every agency that can deliver results, there are five that will take your retainer, send keyword ranking reports showing movement on meaningless terms, and keep you paying.
+For every agency that can deliver results, there are five that will take your retainer, send you a keyword ranking report that shows movement on meaningless terms, and keep you paying month after month.

-Demand specifics.
+Demand specifics, not promises.
 "We will improve your rankings" means nothing.
-"We will fix your crawl errors, rewrite 8 category pages, and build 5 backlinks from industry publications in the first 30 days" tells you what you are actually buying.
-If an agency's proposal could apply to any business without changing a word, that is a red flag.
+"We will fix your 14 crawl errors, rewrite 8 category pages to match search intent, and build 5 backlinks from industry publications in the first 30 days" tells you what you are actually paying for.
+If an agency's proposal could apply to any business in any industry without changing a single word, that is a red flag.

 Find out who is doing the work.
-Many agencies sell you on the founder and hand the account to a junior who learned SEO from YouTube.
-Ask who your day-to-day contact will be and what their experience is.
+Many agencies sell you on their founder or senior strategist and then hand the account to a junior who learned SEO from YouTube.
+Ask who your day-to-day point of contact will be and what their experience is.
+Who writes the content?
+Who handles technical fixes?
+Who does the link building?
+Are they in-house or outsourced?

 Question their link building approach.
-If they mention directory submissions as a primary strategy, leave.
-If they talk about earning links through content, relationships, and digital PR, they understand how SEO works.
+If they say they will submit your site to hundreds of directories, leave.
+Red flags: directory submissions as a primary strategy, guaranteed number of links per month with no explanation of where they come from, any mention of PBNs.
+If they talk about earning links through content, relationships, and digital PR, they get how SEO works.

 Ask for industry-specific proof.
 SEO for a local service business looks nothing like SEO for a D2C brand or a B2B SaaS company.
-You want case studies from businesses similar to yours in industry, model, and scale.
+If you are a B2B SaaS company doing ₹5 crore in revenue, you want to see results from other B2B SaaS companies at a similar stage, not from a local restaurant or an e-commerce marketplace doing ₹500 crore.

 SEO Pricing in India: What You Are Paying For